Jeremy-Perras/So-Long-42/README.md

 <a href="https://zupimages.net/viewer.php?id=22/12/3op5.png"><img src="https://zupimages.net/up/22/12/3op5.png" alt="" /></a>

 ### Purpose :
-Your are Jack Sparrow
+Your are Jack Sparrow.
-<a href="https://imgbb.com/"><img src="https://i.ibb.co/xgK6jyn/giphy.gif" alt="giphy" border="0"></a>
 Take all tresor and exit.
 But don't look back.
+<a href="https://imgbb.com/"><img src="https://i.ibb.co/xgK6jyn/giphy.gif" alt="giphy" border="0"></a>

 ### How does is work ?
 The Makefile contain 4 rules : all clean fclean and re.